Fiscal Misconduct Reporting

-- The investigative team shall keep University campus officials apprised of on-going investigations as appropriate.
+- The investigative team shall keep university campus officials apprised of on-going investigations as appropriate.
 Given the nature of some of these investigations, there are times when the scope of the problem must be determined before notification is possible.

 III.
 Procedures and Responsibilities

-- Not attempting to conduct an independent investigation or audit;
+- Not attempting to conduct an independent investigation or audit.

 - Using discretion and not discussing the circumstances with persons not involved in the incident or with persons without an essential need-to-know.
-Supervisors can and should be informed if first cleared by the investigative team;
+Supervisors can and should be informed if first cleared by the investigative team.

-- At the completion of any investigation, implementing changes in policy and procedures for improved internal controls to prevent reoccurrence.
+- At the completion of any investigation, implementing cost-effective changes in policy and procedures for improved internal controls to prevent reoccurrence.

 - The University Department of Internal Audit is responsible for:

-- Notifying other departments, units and/or University campus officials who may need to be involved in a review or investigation as appropriate;
+- Notifying other departments, units and/or university campus officials who may need to be involved in a review or investigation as appropriate.

-- Gathering available evidence to support loss findings;
+- Gathering available evidence to support loss findings.

 - Following standard audit and investigations reporting procedures, including reporting to the University Controller.

 - The campus police department is responsible for:

-- Conducting a preliminary assessment of an incident where sufficient facts or evidence are apparent and/or criminal misconduct is suspected;
+- Conducting a preliminary assessment of an incident where sufficient facts or evidence are apparent and/or criminal misconduct is suspected.

-- Notifying other departments, units, and/or University campus officials who may need to be involved in an investigation, as appropriate;
+- Notifying other departments, units, and/or university campus officials who may need to be involved in an investigation, as appropriate.

-- Determining if, in fact, criminal actions have occurred, and conducting an investigation based on the determination;
+- Determining if, in fact, criminal actions have occurred, and conducting an investigation based on the determination.

-- Providing personnel policy interpretation and guidance;
+- Providing policy interpretation and guidance.

 - Participating in the resolution process and preparing reports, as necessary.